PeterHUistyping/Cambridge_CS_Tripos/Past_Paper.md

 #### II | 2425

-web ; for pdf version : suggest saving as PDF via web browser.
+web version only; suggest saving it as a PDF via your browser.

 |   |                                                                     | Paper 8-9 (selected)                                         |                                                         |
 | - | ------------------------------------------------------------------- | ------------------------------------------------- | ------------------------------------------------------- |